 As a public school chartered by the Commonwealth of Massachusetts, Conservatory Lab is directly accountable to the state for all aspects of its operation.
 Conservatory Lab is overseen by a Board of Trustees, which meets regularly to establish policy and ensure sound financial management and fundraising success.
-Included on the Board are representatives from the school's Family Action Network (FAN).
 The Board is organized into several committees including executive, governance, finance, development, and education.